bmc/learn-you-a-haskell/README.md

 The ones I wrote myself are, no doubt, not the most perfect Haskell out there.
-This repo is a learning exercise, not a demonstration of how Haskell really ought to be used.
+This repo is a learning exercise, not a demonstration of how Haskell really ought to be written.

 The repo is public in case someone else finds this stuff even halfway useful.
-(Plus, I think my ego can stand the inevitable ridicule for my ridiculous first attempts at Haskell.)
+(Plus, I think my ego can stand the inevitable ridicule for my less than stellar first attempts at Haskell.)